mafrego/docs-oshwapp/OSHW-BOM-protocol.md

     - floating point number
     - `^(?:[1-9]\d*|0)?(?:\.\d+)?$`
     - required
-    - cost of single atom
+    - cost of a single atom if moq equals 1 otherwise cost of a moq
 7. **totalCost**:
     - floating point number
     - `^(?:[1-9]\d*|0)?(?:\.\d+)?$`